TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    Don't be confused by the parameter ``method="post"``.
 This is the transfer method of the form and has nothing to do with our domain (instead of ``method="post"`` it also could be ``method="get"``).
+   .. todo: I would either drop this explanation or simply refer to an official HTML
+      documentation to make things really clear.

 The form is bound with ``object="{newPost}"`` to the object assigned to the variable ``newPost`` in the controller.
 The specific form fields have a property